 This Week's Arts & Cultural Events & Opportunities

-CITY OF SANTA BARBARA CULTURAL ARTS and EVENTS AND FESTIVALS GRANTS Applications now available for CITY OF SANTA BARBARA, CULTURAL ARTS GRANTS and EVENTS AND FESTIVALS GRANTS to support the Arts within the City limits of Santa Barbara sponsored by the Santa Barbara City Council.
-Application and information available by double-clicking GRANTS above.
+CITY OF SANTA BARBARA CULTURAL ARTS and EVENTS AND FESTIVALS GRANTS Applications deadline for the 2013-2014 grants cycle has closed for CITY OF SANTA BARBARA, CULTURAL ARTS GRANTS and EVENTS AND FESTIVALS GRANTS to support the Arts within the City limits of Santa Barbara sponsored by the Santa Barbara City Council.

 COUNTY ARTS GRANT OPPORTUNITIES

 Community Arts Enrichment (CAE) Grants, made possible by partnership with the Santa Barbara County Bowl, and available to applicants throughout Santa Barbara County, are reviewed two times each year.

 The next cycle deadline for CAE Grants will be April, 2014.

 Click on GRANTS for application and information related to all County CAE and City Cultural Arts Grants facilitated by the Santa Barbara County Arts Commission.

 PAST EVENTS SPONSORED BY THE ARTS COMMISSION

 Symposium for the Arts will took place on Friday, April 26, 2013

 from 8:30am–3:00pm at the Kimpton Canary Hotel, 31 W. Carrillo Street. • Santa Barbara